 What can I do if the abuser violates the order?

-You can call the police or sheriff department immediately, even if you think it is a minor violation, and show them your order of protection.
+If the order is violated, you can call the police or sheriff department even if you think it is a minor violation.
 You can also file a motion for contempt notifying the judge of the violation and requesting that the judge enforce the order.
 It can be a crime and contempt of court if the abuser knowingly violates a provision in the order in any way.
 A judge can punish someone for being in contempt of court.

 1 Ark.
 Code § 9-15-207(b)(1)